 Crane rental companies continue to see increased business as end users show a preference of renting versus purchasing RT cranes.
 This is primarily due to the cost of owning and maintaining an RT crane.

-Read the whole story by clicking here.
+Read the whole story at oilandgas360.com by clicking here.